 Finally, LMR receiver desensitization is possible in the presence of strong DUT transmissions.
-Practically speaking, in a field test it will be impossible to distinguish the effects of DUT OOBE from LMR receiver desensitization due to the DUT carrier itself.
+In a field test it will probably be impossible to distinguish the effects of DUT OOBE from LMR receiver desensitization due to the DUT carrier itself.
 Even so, incidences of DUT impairment to LMR receivers will be fully investigated.